uboslinux/ubos-docs/sphinx/users/installation/x86_bootstick.rst

    * :doc:`/users/writing-image/macosx`
    * :doc:`/users/writing-image/linux`

 #.
-Remove the USB flash drive, insert it into a spare x86 computer that is currently off,
+Remove the USB flash drive, insert it into a spare PC that is currently off,
    and boot that computer from the USB flash drive.
 Depending on that computer's BIOS, you may have to set its BIOS to allow booting from USB first, or change the boot order, so the computer actually boots from the USB flash drive and not some other drive.
 Some BIOSs